3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Referee: The only on-field official in charge of assessing fouls, allowing substitutions, and keeping the official time, among other things.

-Relegation: In multiple division leagues, moving from a higher division to a lower division.
+Relegation: In leagues with multiple divisions, moving from a higher division to a lower division.

 Sending off: An ejection resulting from a player being shown a red card.
 See also Red card.